 Local Breakfast Buffet

 When you are in the Smoky Mountains, you have to begin your day with a hearty breakfast.
-Pancake houses are everywhere and you can even find those with breakfast buffets, like the one shown below at Reagan's House of Pancakes.
+Pancake houses are everywhere and you can even find those with breakfast buffets, like the one shown above at Reagan's House of Pancakes.